 Winter black truffles are often called the "Diamonds of Perigord."
 They are simply exquisite, and from December to March, delectable Perigord black truffles characterized by a subtle aroma and an earthy flavor reminiscent of a rich chocolate.
 They reach their pinnacle of fragrance and flavor in January and February.

-Not only are Perigord truffles amazing to eat, truffles are amazing to look at the outer structure and the vein interior.
-It is like looking at a diamond catches ones eye, captivates, intrigues and leaves you breathless.
+truffles are amazing to look at the outer structure and the vein interior.
+It

 Prime Beef Carpaccio